Critical Review: Clearway Energy (CWEN) & The Competition

 |2.33

-As a group, “Electric services” companies have a potential upside of 6.03%.
-Given Clearway Energy’s rivals higher possible upside, analysts clearly believe Clearway Energy has less favorable growth aspects than its rivals.
+As a group, “Electric services” companies have a potential upside of 5.96%.
+Given Clearway Energy’s peers higher possible upside, analysts plainly believe Clearway Energy has less favorable growth aspects than its peers.

 Profitability

-This table compares Clearway Energy and its rivals’ net margins, return on equity and return on assets.
+This table compares Clearway Energy and its peers’ net margins, return on equity and return on assets.

 |Net Margins